 A couple of years ago I was telling my Spanish friend Ana about my life in Japan.
 I related how one evening I was walking home along a quiet street when and I heard loud voices behind me.
-I turned around and saw an east Asian boy and girl on a single bicycle riding down the middle of the road.
-They must have been about 20-years-old and were talking so loudly.
+I turned around and saw an Asian boy and girl on a single bicycle riding down the middle of the road.
 How strange, I thought.
 Japanese don’t usually do that, not even young ones.
-As they passed me I noticed the couple were speaking Chinese rather than Japanese.
-Aha!, I thought.
-Chinese people are generally louder and less buttoned up than the Japanese.
-I have noticed this many times while in Japan.
+As they passed me I noticed the couple were speaking Chinese, not Japanese and I thought, Aha!
+It is common knowledge here that the Chinese are generally louder and less buttoned up than the Japanese and this incident confirmed that stereotype.

-My friend Ana often raises her eyebrows at such stories and tells me that such anecdotes don’t prove that all Chinese people are loud!
-She is sure there are some quiet Chinese people, just as there must be some loud Japanese people and I am sure she is right.
+Ana often raises her eyebrows at such stories and tells me that such anecdotes don’t prove that all Chinese people are loud!
+She is sure there must be some quiet Chinese people, just as there must be some loud Japanese people.
+I am sure she is right.
 But I never claimed that all Chinese people are loud.
-I just said I had noticed a general difference.
+I just said I had noticed a general pattern.

 We have similar discussions about nearly everything: not all Jews are intelligent, not all blacks commit crimes, not all men are bigger, stronger and more aggressive than women etc. etc. Her argument appears to be that all bell curves look the same.
 Who cares if the curves for Chinese and Japanese, Jews and Gentiles, men and women are a little left or right shifted?
 I should lighten up, stop looking for patterns of behaviour and try to sound a little less like Adolf Hitler.

 Yet these patterns matter to me.
-A husband who crashes the family car ten times is wrong to turn to his wife on the one occasion she crashes and say, ‘See, despite all your talk about how careful you are you’re really no more careful than me.’
-This would be innumerate and just plain stupid.
-There is an important difference between someone who crashes once and someone who crashes ten times.
+A husband who crashes the family car ten times is wrong to turn to his wife on the one occasion she crashes the car to say, ‘You see?
+Despite all your talk about how careful a driver you are you are really no more careful than me.’
+This would be innumerate and stupid.
+There is an important difference between crashing the car once and crashing it ten times.
 One crash says nothing about the driver, ten crashes do.